|Major Groups > Gilled Mushrooms > Pale-Spored > Clitocyboid Mushrooms > Ampulloclitocybe clavipes|

 by Michael Kuo

-Among the clitocyboid mushrooms, Ampulloclitocybe clavipes is distinguished by its brownish cap, its white spore print, its frequently bulbous stem, its (usual) preference for conifers, and microscopic features (including its smooth spores and the presence of clamp connections)--which means that the species is not very easy to identify with certainty without the use of a microscope, since many clitocyboid mushrooms look similar to the naked eye.
+Among the clitocyboid mushrooms, Ampulloclitocybe clavipes is distinguished by its grayish brown cap, its white spore print, its frequently bulbous stem, its (usual) preference for conifers, and microscopic features (including its smooth spores and the presence of clamp connections) . . . which is another way of saying that the species is not very easy to identify with certainty without the use of a microscope, since many clitocyboid mushrooms look similar to the naked eye.

-The bulbous stem is what gives the species its name (clavipes), but it is not always as bulbous as it is in field guide photos.
+The bulbous stem is what gives the species its name (clavipes), but it is not always as bulbous as it is in field guide photos, and this is especially the case with older specimens.
 Many authors attempt to illustrate the swollen stem base, since it is one of the defining features of the mushroom, but I sometimes wonder how many non-swollen mushrooms were discarded in the search for "typical" specimens to photograph.

 Clitocybe clavipes is a well known synonym.
-The relatively recent genus Ampulloclitocybe was established to reflect the fact that DNA studies have placed this mushroom and closely related species far from the bulk of the Clitocybe species.
-See Redhead and collaborators (2002) for further information.
+The relatively recent genus Ampulloclitocybe was established to reflect the fact that DNA studies have placed this mushroom and closely related species far from the bulk of the Clitocybe species, in the Hygrophoraceae.

-Cap: 2-9 cm; at first flat with a slightly underturned margin, becoming centrally depressed or vase-shaped, with an uplifted margin; smooth, or somewhat rugged or hairy over the center; moist or dry; brown to grayish brown or olive brown, usually darker over the center and lighter towards the margin by maturity.
+Cap: 2–10 cm across; at first flat with a slightly underturned margin, eventually becoming centrally depressed or vase-shaped, with an uplifted margin; smooth, or somewhat rugged over the center; bald; moist or dry; brown to grayish brown—usually darker over the center and lighter towards the margin by maturity.

-Stem: 3.5-6 cm long; up to 3.5 cm thick at the base; often bulbous at the bottom, but sometimes more or less equal; minutely hairy; buff or pale brownish.
+Stem: 2.5–5 cm long; 1–3 cm thick at the base; often bulbous at the bottom, but sometimes more or less equal, especially with age; bald or minutely hairy; often spongy at the base; buff or pale brownish; basal mycelium white.

 Spore Print: White.